FreeRTOS/FreeRTOS-Cellular-Interface-Community-Supported-Ports/README.md

 This repository contains FreeRTOS-Cellular-Interface module ports supported by FreeRTOS community members.
 Follow the steps below to contribute a FreeRTOS-Cellular-Interface module port to this repository:

-1. Write FreeRTOS-Cellular-Interface module port for your Compiler and Architecture.
+1. Write FreeRTOS-Cellular-Interface module port for your cellular module.
 2. Add a README file with the following information:
     1. How to use this port?
     2. Any other relevant information.